Skip to content

 amount: Field::Money.with_options(prefix: "€", decimals: 2)

 Like Number but defaults to 2 decimal places.
-Options: prefix, suffix, decimals
+Options: prefix, suffix, decimals.
+Money uses the number frontend renderer, so eject fields/number when you want to customize built-in money rendering.

 Field::Boolean